Trust WordPress.org

 Public source code, public install count, public roadmap

-active installs across our WordPress.org plugins
+downloads across our WordPress.org plugins and themes

 What buyers can verify